-In the second quarter of 2013, the design team focused on contract administration for the projects in construction including Esplanade Package 2(the esplanade from the Battery Maritime Building north to Wall Street), Package 3(the esplanade from Pike/Allen Street up to Pier 35), Pier 35, and John Street Service Building(the building at John Street which house restrooms, a garbage room, a storage room and utility rooms to service both Pier 15 and Pier 16.
-The team also continued to provide efforts on advancing construction documents for Package 4(the esplanade from Catherine Slip north Pike/Allen Streets)to final bid documents.
+In the fourth quarter of 2013, the design team focused on contract administration for the projects in construction including Esplanade Package 2 (the esplanade from the Battery Maritime Building north to Wall Street), Package 3 (the esplanade from Pike/Allen Street up to Pier 35) and Pier 35.
+The team also focused efforts on the design of the Rutgers Pavilion which will include public restrooms, maintenance storage and community space.
+Also during this period the design team worked on designing the relocation of a watermain that is located between Catherine Slip and Rutgers.